nikfrank/pgx/README.md

 fill in the docs

-json depth filters (where json->'key'='val')

 delete rows

 schema verify schema cannot have anything called "group" or "user" or starting with a $

-see if unpacking xattrs is possible from psql
+unpack xattrs from psql (this might change the way queries are done? or just return vals?)

 pg.emptyboot

-"order by" type queries

-limit queries

 range queries